ROCm/gpufort/python/gpufort/translator/implementation_details.md

 and the CUDA Fortran construct `!$cuf kernel do` in a unified way.

 ## HIP C++ code geneneration from OpenACC compute constructs

+In this section, we investigate how we can map OpenACC compute constructs to equivalent HIP C++ expressions.

+### Preliminaries

+* A HIP C++ "kernel" is written from the viewpoint of a SIMD lane in a AMD GCN/CDNA compute unit (CU) or the SIMT thread of a NVIDIA CUDA streaming multi-processor (SMP).
+Let us call both entities vector lanes from now on.

+* While 64 of such lanes are "running" in lockstep per CU, there are 32 per SMP on current-gen hardware.
+Such a group is called wavefront or warp.
+  In HIP C++, multiple of such wavefronts are grouped into a threadblock.
+A threadblock is always processed on the same CU/SMP.

+* Flow control constructs like if constructs may mask out individual vector lanes in a wavefront.
+In this case, the masked out lanes will perform as many no-operations as the masked in lanes perform meaningful computations.
+This happens per branch of an if or switch-case construct that results in masking out certain vector lanes of a wavefront.
+  In other words, it is pointless to try to spare certain lanes from computations.
+  However, it makes sense to try to reduce the number of whole wavefronts/warps or full threadblocks.

 ### OpenACC parallelism levels